sigmorphon/sigmorphon.github.io/sharedtasks/2018/task1.md

 ## Data Format

 The training and development data *will be* provided in a simple utf-8 encoded text format.
-Each line in a file is an example that consists of word forms and corresponding morphosyntactic descriptions (MSDs) provided as a set features, separated by semicolons.
+Each line in a file is an example that consists of word forms and corresponding morphosyntactic descriptions (MSDs) provided as a set of features, separated by semicolons.
 The fields on a line are TAB-separated.

 For task 1, the fields are: lemma, target form, MSD.
 An example from the English training data: